econhyungjinkim/econhyungjinkim.github.io/_pages/about.md

  <strong>Primary Field</strong>: Empirical Industrial Organization, Health Economics, and Machine Learning

- <strong>Secondary Field</strong>: Applied Economics, Applied Econometrics
+ <strong>Secondary Field</strong>: Applied Microeconomics, Applied Econometrics

 I am on the job market this 2023-24 academic year and will be available for interviews.